 - Exclusion a Year

-Any time a student cannot attend or chooses not to attend EGSC for two or more consecutive semesters, that individual must complete a Former Student Application form and submit it to the Office of the Registrar two weeks prior to the start of a semester for processing before the student can participate in registration.
+Any time a student cannot attend or chooses not to attend EGSC for two or more consecutive semesters, that individual must complete a Former Student Application form and submit it to the Admissions Office at least two weeks prior to the start of a semester for processing before the student can participate in registration.